maxtkc/mvths-wiki/docs/022-relational-operators.rst

 Exercise:
 ~~~~~~~~~

-1. Set up your board with an LED and a potentiometer.
+1. Set up your board with an LED as an output and a potentiometer as an input.
 Note the LED should be connected to a digital port and the
    potentiometer should be connected to an ADC port.
 Write a program
    that reads the value of the potentiometer and stores it in a variable.
 Add a conditional to check if the value
    from the potentiometer is greater than